khrystynaO/blueprints/NCD Environmental Air Quality Sensor/README.md

 ## Troubleshooting

-- Ensure you have the latest versions of the software you are using.
-- Verify that all libraries are up to date.
-- Check that all dependencies and configurations are correct.
-- Inspect your code for errors.

-### Common Issues:

 1. **Connection Problems:**
    - Ensure the sensor is powered and within range.
    - Check network settings and firewall rules.